Pokemon Trainer cards may be a viable cardboard investment, but what should you be looking at, and why?

 To celebrate the beginning of the Pokémon Fan Club in April 1999 and the start of the first Grand Party, the “Passport Challenge” was introduced to those who attended the Challenge Road ’99 Summer events between July and August 1999.

-Essentially, you had to send off for this Grand Party promo card, after jumping through various hoops such as recording battle data.
+You had to send off for this Grand Party promo card.
+That’s after jumping through various hoops such as recording battle data.

 It was originally thought to be significantly rarer, due to double star rarity and the official Pocket Monsters Trading Card Game logo.
 It features the original trio of legendaries on the artwork.